Physiotherapy in Neutral Bay: Costs, Conditions Treated & What to Expect

 Does the NDIS cover physiotherapy?

 It can.
 Physiotherapy may be funded when it relates to your disability needs and goals, and it’s included in your plan’s funding.
-How it’s claimed depends on whether you’re self-managed, plan-managed, or agency-managed.

 Can I use private health insurance for physiotherapy?